inouemoby/pygame_gui_sdl2/README.md

 [![pypi](https://badge.fury.io/py/pygame-gui.svg)](https://pypi.python.org/pypi/pygame-gui) [![Documentation Status](https://readthedocs.org/projects/pygame-gui/badge/?version=latest)](https://pygame-gui.readthedocs.io/en/latest/?badge=latest) [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/release/python-380/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Master](https://travis-ci.com/MyreMylar/pygame_gui.svg?branch=master)](https://travis-ci.com/MyreMylar/pygame_gui) [![codecov](https://codecov.io/gh/MyreMylar/pygame_gui/branch/main/graph/badge.svg?token=zZhkvhgTki)](https://codecov.io/gh/MyreMylar/pygame_gui) [![Downloads](https://pepy.tech/badge/pygame-gui)](https://pepy.tech/project/pygame-gui)
 ## !!Attention!!
-This Fork is created for personal use only, utilizing the contents of the `pygame._sdl2` library for rendering base on pygame_gui 0.6.10.
+This Fork is created for personal use only, utilizing the contents of the `pygame._sdl2` library for hardware acceleration or GPU rendering purposes base on pygame_gui 0.6.10.

-This version employs a custom `TextureLayer` class (note: not `pygame._sdl2.video.Texture`!) to record texture rendering information and render it.
-Therefore, when using it, you need to import from pygame.core, with the filename being `ui_texture.py`.
+This version employs a custom `TextureLayer` class (note: **NOT** `pygame._sdl2.video.Texture`!) to record texture rendering information and render it.
+Therefore, when using it, you need to import from `pygame.core`, with the filename being `ui_texture.py`.

 Due to this modification, all instances using the `Surface` class are replaced with `TextureLayer`, and similar methods are implemented, except for some components (such as text input, progress bars, etc.) that may not work perfectly due to the layer limit of TextureLayer's texture overlap.
 You can choose to increase the maximum allowable overlapping layers appropriately or optimize the logic to resolve this issue.